merenlab/anvio/README.md

 ### Do I have permission to change the codebase?

 Yes.
-Don't forget run `mini_test.sh` to make sure everything is running, and don't be worried.
+Don't forget run `run_mini_test.sh` to make sure everything is running, and don't be worried.
 I will make sure you didn't break anything :)